-Depression comes quite often with hidden symptoms and causes with little to no diagnosis.
-As the symptoms are frequently misunderstood or overlooked healing from depression can be somewhat difficult.
+Healing from Depression begins with understanding the hidden symptoms and causes behind depression.
+That are often misunderstood or unknown.
+As the symptoms are frequently misunderstood and unknown healing from depression can be somewhat difficult.
 As a community the understanding of depression has improved and a greater insight as to the need for treating the underlying causes to bring about healing from depression rather than covering up the symptoms with medications.

 Many people who are suffering from depression, don’t always recognize it as such and go undiagnosed because of inaccurate assumptions about the manifestation and what signs to look for.
 Resulting in a great number of people who are suffering from hidden symptoms and causes of depression because they may well feel an embarrassment to this misalignment with their health, to not even understand what could be causing these feelings of unhappiness, continual teariness, fatigue, lack of motivation with the inability to pull themselves out of these feelings.
 Quite often these feelings creep up over a period of time, sometimes years, so where it can be confusing to the sufferer is they may well be in a great place in their life, yet for reasons unknown to them experiencing these feelings.

 As the causes are not obvious to the person suffering from depression they may well find ways of concealing or hiding these feelings believing that they are not valid.
 Making the diagnosis and understanding of the cause hidden leaving them vulnerable to the depressive feelings becoming worse.
 In order to lesson and eventually eliminate these feelings, it is important to recognize them and as painful as it might be to uncover the hidden causes.

 Signs & Symptoms of Depression